nhungbi/algo-linear-search/README.md

 Source: [Practical Programming](http://pragprog.com/book/gwpy/practical-programming)

 #### Note:
-For the Javascript portion of this challenge, you will need to install this npm package to get the global linear search tests to run correctly: [Shallow-equal](https://www.npmjs.com/package/shallow-equal)
+For the Javascript portion of this challenge, you will need to install this npm package to get the global linear search tests to run correctly: [Shallow-equal](https://www.npmjs.com/package/shallow-equal).
+To install this package, run the command `npm install` from the same folder as `package.json`.

 ## Releases